 Although none of her advice and tips for seizing more happiness (such as spending less time on your phone and social media, talking to others about your feelings, striking a good work life balance, the importance of a good sleep routine, avoiding drama, focusing on the present instead of the future or past, embracing who you are, finding music that spurs you on, listening to your body, yoga and walking) are unique, the reminder is well needed for many people.
 And she delivers it all in a friendly, warm tone.

-Her reflections on how thankful she is for her family and so many things that have happened in life, whether as great opportunities or things she may regret but has since learnt to see them as a lesson that has shaped her, definitely had me applying this mindset to my own life.
+Her reflections on how thankful she is for her family and so many things that have happened in life, whether as great opportunities or things she may regret but has since learned to see them as a lesson that has shaped her, definitely had me applying this mindset to my own life.
 And this can be useful to many people with health conditions such as thyroid disease.
 Reflection is key.

 Many of the tips shared in this book will be useful to thyroid patients.
 The idea that exercise and moving doesn’t have to equal heavy cardio (but instead yoga and walking) and that you shouldn’t be exercising to attain a certain body image but instead to promote good mental wellbeing, should be discussed more often.